tstack/lnav/README.md

 Lnav follows the usual GNU style for configuring and installing software:

+Run `./autogen.sh` if compiling from a cloned repository.

     $ ./configure
     $ make
     $ sudo make install

-__Run `./autogen.sh` before running any of the above commands when compiling from a cloned repository.__

 ## Cygwin users